milesmcc/cyber101/crypto/exercises.md

 ![2h long](https://img.shields.io/badge/Duration-2h-yellow.svg)
 ![Primary skill cryptography engineering](https://img.shields.io/badge/Primary%20Skill-Cryptographic%20Engineering-informational.svg)

 In this exercise, your task is simple: design your own symmetric cryptographic algorithm!
 There are no strict requirements, but your algorithm _should_ provide some degree of confidentiality and integrity.
 Your algorithm need not necessarily be advanced; in fact, it will almost certainly _not_ be advanced.

-Nonetheless, you should devote some serious thinking about
+[add example]

 Once you design and implement your own cryptographic algorithm, respond to the following questions: